walra356/CamiFITS.jl/docs/src/index.md

 FITS files are created using the command [`fits_create`](@ref).

-#### The simplest file conforming to the FITS standard
+#### The simplest FITS file
-This file consists of a single HDU containing an empty data field of the type `Any[]`.
+The simplest file conforming to the FITS standard consists of a single HDU containing an empty data field of the type `Any[]`.
 ```
 julia> filename = "empty.fits";